Colm3na/DAppNodePackage-cosmos/README.md

 ### Prerequisites

 <sumary>
-- If you are using Linux you need to follow these steps for the communication of the computer with the Ledger (described on the <a href="https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues"> Ledger website.</a>)
+- If you are using Linux you need to follow these steps for the connection issues(described on the <a href="https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues"> Ledger website.</a>)
 </sumary>
 <details>
 <h3>1.
 Setup</h3>